johsteffens/tbman/README.md

-# Tbman - Fast and easy to use general purpose Memory Manager
+# Tbman - Fast and easy-to-use general-purpose Memory Manager

 ## What it is
 Tbman is a memory manager offering functions